Goorbergh/research_report_repo/README.md

  c.
 Note that in line 21 the working directory should be specified as the path to the folder "research_report_repository".<br />
  d.
 The used R packages are: install.packages(c("tidyverse", "summarytools", "randomForest", "glmnet", "glmnetUtils", "xgboost", "data.table", "caret", "smotefamily", "xtable")) <br />
  e.
 Due to privacy concerns, the original data is not included in this repository.
 To illustrate where the data is supposed to be for the script in order to work  a proxy file is included.
+ f.
+The code can be found in the code folder

 #### 2. Data & Variables <a name="variables"></a>
 a.
 The data import and variable selection happens in lines 20 - 29<br />